However, this carrot cake did not want to pose for photos that would work well in the newspaper where this recipe originally appeared.

 And carrot cake is decidedly brown.
-Flecks of orange appear, as in the closeup here, but it's still a lot of brown.
+Flecks of orange appear, but it's still a lot of brown.
 And the more I looked at it, the more I realized that in the newspaper it would probably look like meatloaf.
 Which is tasty and all, but not when you're writing about carrot cake.

 When I made a second cake using more whole wheat flour and darker sugars, the cake turned out a deep brown.
 It was pretty, and the powdered sugar design on top was decorative, but the slices looked like chocolate cake.